 What is the historical context of "Pas Mèche"?

-"Pas Mèche" was created during the late 19th century, a period marked by significant social and political changes in France.
-This era saw the rise of realism in art, reflecting the everyday lives of ordinary people, which is evident in Bastien Lepage's work.
+"Pas Mèche" was created during the late 19th century, a period marked by significant changes in the art world, including the rise of realism and impressionism.
+Bastien-Lepage, the artist, was influenced by the socio-political landscape of France during this time, which is reflected in his focus on everyday subjects and the lives of ordinary people.

 What themes are explored in "Pas Mèche"?